 Chapter 1 examines employment and self-employment; the differences; the advantages and disadvantages and what you might or can expect."

-Chapters 7 and 18 use a dance school as a business model for two Case Studies, Case Study 1: Starting Out and Case Study 2: Expansion.
+Chapters 7 and 18 use a dance school, as a business model for two Case Studies, Case Study 1: Starting Out and Case Study 2: Expansion.
 These are used as the basis for illustrations in further chapters.
+The business model could equally be an acting school, or photographic studio.

 There are forty tables throughout Dance into Business.